hudson-and-thames/mlfinlab/docs/source/codependence/information_theory_metrics.rst

 where :math:`N_{i}` is the number of observations within the i-th bin, :math:`N = \sum_{i=1}^{B_{X}}N_{i}` .

-From the above equations, the size of bins should be chosen.
+From the above equations, the size of the bins should be chosen.
 The results of the entropy estimation will depend on the binning.
 The works by `Hacine-Gharbi et al. (2012) <https://www.researchgate.net/publication/257014935>`_  and `Hacine-Gharbi and Ravier (2018) <https://www.researchgate.net/publication/320887281>`_  present optimal binning for marginal and joint entropy.